Aromatherapy…It All Makes Scents

 Essential oils are very potent herbal healing medicine.
 They are complex and can contain up to 300 natural chemical compounds.
 These natural compounds are the properties that heal.

-An essential oil is up to 100 time stronger than the herb that it came from, so it’s best to you only a couple of drops at a time.
+An essential oil is up to 400 time stronger than the herb that it came from, so it’s best to you only a couple of drops at a time.
 More does not mean better.
 While they are natural, they should be treated with care.

 Not all flowers and plants can be made into essential oils because they can’t be distilled or extracted.
 These include honeysuckle.
 Lily of the Valley, apple, strawberry, berry and lotus.
 These are synthetics, and are made from chemicals.